jomapps/aladdin/tests/README.md

-# Dynamic Agents Test Suite
+# Aladdin Test Suite

-Comprehensive test suite for the Aladdin dynamic agents system with 90%+ code coverage.
+Comprehensive test suite for the Aladdin qualification pipeline and dynamic agents system with 90%+ code coverage.

 ## Test Structure